laserpilot/Installation_Up_4evr/README.md

     ps aux | grep 'YourAppName' >> /Users/you/filepath/Install6ProcessLog.txt
     system_profiler SPDisplaysDataType | grep Resolution >> /Users/you/Dropbox/Install6ProcessLog.txt

-And now you’re feeling excited, maybe you want to grab a fullscreen screenshot at a regular interval too, just to make sure there is no funkiness happening that you can’t see…well you could add this line to the above as well:
+Finally, maybe you want to grab a fullscreen screenshot at a regular interval too, just to make sure there is no funkiness happening that you can’t see…well you could add this line to the above as well:

     screencapture ~/Desktop/$(date +%Y%m%d-%H%M%S).png

-This will save a screenshot to the desktop (specify your own file path) with a formatted date and time.
+This will save a screenshot to the desktop (you should probably specify your own file path) with a formatted date and time.
 You may want to do this every hour instead of every 5 minutes since it’s a big chunk of data and it may cause some issue with your screens.
 As usual – test before deploying!
+You can combine it with [this](http://pdaddy.wordpress.com/2007/03/02/shell-script-to-delete-all-but-the-n-newest-files-in-a-directory/) to just keep the 10 most recent screenshots.
+You may also want to screenshot when an app crashes.

 Bonus points would be to create an auto-generated table and webpage that takes all of this info and puts it into a nice view that you can use to check all of your installations at a glance.

+#### Error notification

+Logging isn't always enough.
+You may get a call from a client several months in where they claim the installation hasn't been running for a week.
+If you had a notification system in place, you would have caught something like that immediately.
+You can also pop up more system alerts for the user as well.

+There are probably much more sophisticated ways to do this, but you can pop up system alerts using Apple's built-in Applescript and use this line in a shell script:

+`osascript -e 'tell app "Finder" to display dialog "From LogStatus - Display Not Connected!
+Please contact support at 867-5309"'`

+Or you can get fancier and use notification center alerts like this:

+`osascript -e 'display notification "From LogStatus - Display Not Connected!
+Please contact support at 867-5309" with title "Log Alert"'`

+For the above, I have prepared example script files that you could maybe adapt or combine to your own purposes.
+You can view them [here](ScriptExamples/PopupAlertWhenNoDisplay.sh).

+The one of the fanciest solutions is to actually send yourself or your team a Slack message when something crashes.
+I'm looking forward to seeing how dated this seems in another 5 years.
+Also, I don't know about the security ramifications of opening up a webhook to post to slack and leaving it in a script file - there are probably much better ways to do this in general.

+For Slack messaging, first I recommend starting with [this guide](https://api.slack.com/tutorials/slack-apps-hello-world) to set up a webhook.
+Coming out of that, you'll have a URL you can place into a CURL command which you can run from a shell script.
+It will look something like this:

+`curl -X POST -H 'Content-type: application/json' --data '{"text": "Your app isn't running", "color": "#9C1A22"}' YOUR_WEBHOOK_URL`
+`
+You can see a more complete example of the slack implementation [here](ScriptExamples/KeepOpenAlertSlack.sh).

 ### Uncategorized and Out of Date Tips